Here are some ideas if you do not have a home gym and your gym or pool is closed for the foreseeable future because of the COVID-19 pandemic:

 The Classics -- PT Pyramid Progression

 If you have a pull-up bar that you can place outdoors, do so.
-You can also learn how to build, find or buy one to add to your training.
-If you have a difficult time doing pull-ups, consider using assistance bands, TRX suspension training or do some hangs and negative repetitions for your pull-up exercises.
+You also can also learn how to build, find or buy one to add to your training.
+If you have a difficult time doing pull-ups, consider using assistance bands, TRX suspension training or do hangs and negative repetitions for your pull-up exercises.

 We also use local pull-up bars in parks, around a track or even the monkey bars on a playground to do pull-ups as part of a good outdoor workout.

-This can be quite an investment, but gym memberships can also be rather expensive.
+This can be quite an investment, but gym memberships also can be rather expensive.
 A year of gym membership fees could be invested to build a nice home gym of your own.
 A few dumbbells and/or kettlebells, a pull-up/dip bar and a TRX is a great starter kit.

 Consider a rack with a barbell and a few hundred pounds of plates, and you will have what you need for a variety of training cycles to help with strength, power, muscle stamina and endurance.
 If you like some basic gear like a tractor or car tire that you can flip or hit with a sledgehammer, you have the makings of fun workouts.
 Add in a weight vest to make all calisthenics harder.